TDCJ Academic Regulations

 When a student’s academic record indicates they are not making satisfactory progress, TVCC considers the student to be scholastically deficient and places them on scholastic probation.
 Scholastic probation is conditional permission for the student to continue taking classes in college.
 When a student’s cumulative grade point average falls below 2.0, TVCC will place them on probation.

 TVCC may require students on probation to reduce the number of semester hours for which they enroll.
 They may also require students to register for appropriate developmental courses.
-Students on probation must consult a TVCC enrollment coordinator before registering for the next semester.
+Students on probation must consult a TVCC Unit Enrollment Coordinator before registering for the next semester.

 Students on scholastic probation who fail to meet the requirements for removal from probation may be scholastically suspended from the program in which they are enrolled for the semester following the scholastic suspension date.